SiwonP/bob/README.md

 bob init
 ```

-It will create an `index.html` at the root of your folder, a `drafts` folder in
+It will create an `index.html` at the root of your folder, a `bases` folder in
 which you will store all the posts you want to publish and a `posts` folder
-where the resulting posts in html will be stored.
+where the resulting posts in html will be stored, and a `drafts` folder where to
+put drafts of posts before publishing them.

-To write a post, create a markdown file in the `drafts` folder whose name will
+To write a post, create a markdown file in the `bases` folder whose name will
 also be its title, and convert it to an html file, type the following command
 from the root :